michiel-j/SCL_ICBHI2017/README.md

 ## Pretrained models:
 Put the pretrained pth files in the panns folder
+Here is the link to download the weights for PANNs :https://zenodo.org/record/3987831 My code supports CNN6, CNN10 and CNN14 with the corresponding weights "Cnn6_mAP=0.343.pth", "Cnn10_mAP=0.380.pth" and "Cnn14_mAP=0.431.pth"

 ## Metadata:
 Optional : ```metadata.py``` creates a metadata file in the data folder. \